dogmatiq/ferrite/internal/markdownmode/testdata/markdown/k8s-service/default.md

 This document describes the environment variables used by `<app>`.

+⚠️ The application may consume other undocumented environment variables; this document only shows those variables declared using [Ferrite].

 Please note that **undefined** variables and **empty strings** are considered equivalent.

-The application may consume other undocumented environment variables; this document only shows those variables defined using [Ferrite].

 ## Index